Precipitation Hardening Stainless Steel: What Is It, How It Works, Process, and Advantages

 Austenitic-martensitic PH steels are already fully austenitic after just the solution treatment.
 To start the martensite process, another heat treatment at 750 °C for two hours, followed by cooling to room temperature, is necessary.
 Some alloys need to be refrigerated at temperatures as low as -50 °C to -60 °C for eight hours to get that stable austenitic/martensitic structure.

-Different Types of Precipitation-Hardened Stainless Steel
+What Are the Different Types of Precipitation-Hardening Stainless Steel?

 The different types of PH stainless steel are characterized into four groups, based on their final microstructures after the heat treatment.
 These are: